ELS PET Litter Box Review: Is It Worth It?

 • Door Malfunctions: The frequent malfunctions of the automatic door often resulted in the raking mechanism being blocked, leading to an accumulation of waste within the main litter compartment.
 Ultimately, I often found myself having to manually clean up these messes anyway, completely negating the supposed convenience of a self-cleaning system.
 You’ll still end up dealing with unpleasant manual cleaning.

-Maintenance Tips For The ELS PET Self-Cleaning Litter Box
+Maintenance Tips for the ELS PET Self-Cleaning Litter Box

 ELS PET Self-Cleaning Litter Box